apache/cordova-docs/README.md

 To be able to download translated content from the Crowdin you should have API key for the project.
 Please ask for it on the mailing list.

-After you receive access to API key, create `crowdin.yaml` coniguration file, as described in the [CrowdIn cli tool page](https://crowdin.com/page/cli-tool).
+After you receive access to API key, create `crowdin.yaml` configuration file, as described in the [CrowdIn cli tool page](https://crowdin.com/page/cli-tool).

 Now you ready to download content from CrowdIn.
 Run following commands (All commands here would be for NodeJS version of Crowdin CLI)